johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/PartitionedBlobUrlUsage.md

 version, the policy will be removed, and Microsoft Edge will no longer support unpartitioned blob storage.

-For detailed information on third-party storage partitioning, please see https://github.com/privacycg/storage-partitioning.
+For detailed information on third-party storage partitioning, see https://github.com/privacycg/storage-partitioning.

 ## Supported features